ouspg/trytls/doc/vulnmeet-presentation.md

 We ran TryTLS tests on major and still supported distributions.
 For this shootout we limited ourselves to the official Docker images of the distributions.
-Our objective was to check that the bundled languages and libraries are safe to use with TLS.
-TryTLS focuses on making sure that the certificates are checked properly.
+Our objective was to check that the bundled languages and libraries are safe to use.

 Our main observations were: